senzing-garage/aws-lambda-self-signed-certificate/README.md

       senzing/self-signed-certificate
     ```

-1. To prepare for a more sophisticate test, download the
+1. To prepare for a more sophisticated test, download the
    [AWS Lambda Runtime Interface Emulator](https://github.com/aws/aws-lambda-runtime-interface-emulator)
    and make executable.
    Example: